eclipse-oniro-mirrors/third_party_rust_rust/src/doc/rustc/src/command-line-arguments.md

 to `/WHOLEARCHIVE` for `link.exe`, and to `-force_load` for `ld64`.
 The modifier does nothing for linkers that don't support it.

-The default for this modifier is `-whole-archive`. \
+The default for this modifier is `-whole-archive`.
-NOTE: The default may currently be different in some cases for backward compatibility, but it is not guaranteed.
-If you need whole archive semantics use `+whole-archive` explicitly.

 ### Linking modifiers: `bundle`